iOSdevSofotatos/iOS-dev-journey/PART-2-Async-VAPOR-TUTORIAL-22.md

 Note that if we "and" more than two futures together, we will get a nested tuple back, which we will need to handle.
 We will see an example of this in one of the sessions

+After you give it to the database, you need to wrap it up by using some promise, ("when you have the result, do this")